Ensure required Python modules are installed

 rvE = expon(loc=0, scale=1/lam)

-which can shift the exponential distribution to the right,
+The location parameter can be used to shift the exponential distribution to the right,

 rvE.mean(), rvE.var()